Dexyod/jamming-app/README.md

 ## Future Features

--[] Include preview samples for each track
+-[x] Include preview samples for each track

 -[] Only display songs not currently present in the playlist in the search results